-Filling your time doing more things you like can stop you from focusing on feelings of loneliness and is good for your wellbeing.
+Filling your time doing things you like might be a way to stop you from focusing on your loneliness, which can improve your wellbeing.

-Spending time outdoors in green space, doing exercise and listening to podcasts and radio shows are just some of the ways to boost your mood and occupy your mind.
+Spending time outdoors in green spaces, exercise or sport, reading, and listening to podcasts and radio shows are great ways to boost your mood and occupy your mind.

-Being able to talk about how you feel with others can help with loneliness, and hearing a familiar voice or seeing a friendly face makes us feel less isolated.
+Talking more openly about how loneliness affects you can really help.
+Hearing a familiar voice or seeing a friendly face can also make us feel less isolated.

-However, try not to compare yourself with others.
-Remember that many people may only share the good things happening to them on social media, so comparing can make you feel lonelier.
+Try not to compare yourself with others.
+Some people only share the good things happening to them, especially on social media, so comparing yourself to others can make you feel lonelier.

 Plus, we can never be sure of what someone else is going through.

 5. Connect with others or volunteer to help

 Think about people you know who might be feeling lonely and try to connect with them.
 This might also make you feel less lonely too.

 If you pass someone you recognise, try smiling and saying hello.
 And if you start chatting, could you swap phone numbers or suggest joining or setting up a local group together?

 Getting to know people in your area can help with social isolation, especially when moving somewhere new.